FormattableMarkup.php

 * // The following are using the @ placeholder inside an HTML tag.

-* // Convert object to a string nad not string that is not sanitized.
+* // Implicitly convert an object to a string, which is not sanitized.

 * $this->placeholderFormat('Non-sanitized replacement value: @foo', ['@foo' => $safe_string_interface_object]);